mazdak/lazyredis/README.md

 This generates (only for `--seed`):

-- Simple string keys, nested hierarchies, paths, hashes, lists, sets, sorted sets, streams, and empty types.
+- Simple string keys, nested hierarchies, paths, hashes, lists, sets, sorted sets, streams, JSON-compatible values, and empty types.

+## Value Rendering Notes

+- **Strings & Binary:** Values are shown as UTF-8 when possible.
+Non-UTF8 bytes are rendered as hex.
+- **JSON:** JSON values (RedisJSON module) are pretty-printed when valid JSON.
+- **Streams:** The viewer shows the latest 100 entries using a read-only range query (no consumer groups are created).

 ## Contributing